descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `string`

-// Specify an identifier for the OIDC application.
+An identifier for the OIDC application.